Bachelor of Arts in Development Economics: Career Path

 • Government agencies: Graduates can work for government agencies such as the Ministry of Finance, the Ministry of Planning, and the Central Bank, where they can contribute to the design and implementation of economic policies and programs.

-• Research and academia: Graduates can pursue further studies in Development Economics or related fields and work as a researcher or lecturer in universities and research institutions.
+• Research and academia: Graduates can pursue further studies in Development Economics or related fields and work as researchers or lecturers in universities and research institutions.

 Career Path

-A Bachelor of Arts in Development Economics can open a variety of career paths for graduates, both in the public and private sectors.
+A Bachelor of Arts in Development Economics can open various career paths for graduates, both in the public and private sectors.
 Some of the common career paths for graduates include:

 • International Development: Graduates can work for organizations such as the World Bank, the International Monetary Fund, and the United Nations Development Programme, where they can contribute to the design and implementation of economic development projects and programs.